spilliams/steno/journal.md

         I think I can handle that.
 Why not always generate a `-` until I see it break?
+    One final note, someone's blog recommended keeping the dictionary handy, that being able to quickly add or edit definitions was really helpful.
+I wonder if I could set up a single key in my layer or a brief in a dictionary to run that Plover function?
 - 2020-11-25 I just realized: using alt to mouse-select multiple cursors in VS Code does _not_ trigger the OSL to fall back.
 Is that a task I do with the dictionary instead?
 No, dictionary can't help there.
 HMM!